A1taxi-Hosur/vendormk/ZOHO_OAUTH_SETUP_GUIDE.md

 The system will now:
 1. Use your refresh token to get a fresh access token
-2. Create a payment with Zoho Payments API
+2. Create a payment link using Zoho Payments API
-3. Open the Zoho payment page
+3. Open the payment link in your browser
-4. Process the payment
+4. You complete the payment on Zoho's secure payment page
-5. Credit your wallet via webhook
+5. Your wallet is automatically credited after successful payment (via webhook)

 ## Important Notes

+- **Payment Links API**: This app uses Zoho Payment Links (not Payment Sessions) which generates direct URLs that work in mobile apps
 - **Refresh Token**: This token is permanent and doesn't expire.
 Keep it secure!
 - **Access Token**: Generated automatically each time a payment is initiated (expires in 1 hour)
 - **Account ID**: Your Zoho Payments Account ID is required for all API calls
-- **Scopes**: Make sure you include the correct Zoho Payments scopes when generating the authorization code
+- **Scopes**: Make sure you include the correct ZohoPay scopes (CREATE, READ, UPDATE) when generating the authorization code
 - **Self Client**: Only Self Client applications work with Zoho Payments API

 ## Troubleshooting